 2010 finished with a total of 1,500 girls impacted by Robogals worldwide through robotics workshops in schools, holding events, and mentoring in robotics competitions.

-February saw the UK & Europe SINE (Seminars Inducting New Exec, or national conference) held successfully at the University of Manchester.
-In addition to attendance from our existing chapters in the region, engineering students attended from Sheffield, Leeds and even Delft in the Netherlands.
+February saw the UK & Europe SINE (Seminars Inducting New Executives, or national conference) held successfully at the University of Manchester.
+In addition to attendance from our existing chapters in the region, engineering students attended from Sheffield, Leeds and a (short-lived) chapter in Delft, Netherlands.
 Robogals now had a total of 15 chapters in five countries.

-In March, thanks to the generosity of the Cochlear Foundation, we launched the Robogals Rural and Regional programme, where female engineering students from regional areas of Australia will run their own Robogals-branded event in their city.
-It is being piloted initially in Victoria in the first half of the year.
+In March, thanks to the generosity of the Cochlear Foundation, we launched the Robogals Rural and Regional Ambassadors programme, where 20 female engineering students from regional areas of Australia attended a training weekend in Melbourne, and then returned to their home regions to give presentations in local schools about studying engineering.